517030910405/Electra-Ensembler/README.md

 bash ./run_many.sh
 ```

-The new evaluation and output will be added into `allans` and `alleval`
+The new evaluation and output will be added into `src/allans` and `src/alleval`

 See the hyper-params in `src/run.sh`